 *You may want to call and/or check their website before your visit as the greenhouse is sometimes closed for private events and you surely won’t want to miss it!

-The museum if filled with incredible pieces, some with different themes such as “under the sea” etc. Hanging above, on the walls, in the middle of the space.
+The museum is filled with incredible pieces, some with different themes such as “under the sea” etc. Hanging above, on the walls, in the middle of the space.
 All of the work is curated so perfectly and it’s all so striking!!
 It was so astonishing to see the intricacy of them up close!
-I have never been able to be examine them in such a way before!
+I have never been able to examine them in such a way before!

 What I was pleasantly surprised to find was an entire room of textiles and pottery also!

 The greenhouse and the garden lay in the shadows of the needle!
 You can get some really fabulous shots of both Chihuly works and the needle!!
 The garden is filled with surprises at every turn!
-They did a remarkable job at cleverly combining the art with natural elements.
+They did a remarkable job of cleverly combining the art with natural elements.
 After all, that is one of the artist’s biggest inspirations.

-That brings me to by next point…don’t miss the collection of short documentaries!
+That brings me to buy next point…don’t miss the collection of short documentaries!
 They show you the process of creation from concept to actually blowing the glass, and then the vision and strategic execution of where to show.
 Tel Aviv, Venice, NY Botanical Gardens, to name a few.
-I think what blew me away the most from the films was watching the eccentric artist just toss some of his pieces into water without a care.
+I think what blew me away the most from the films was watching the eccentric artist just toss some of his pieces into the water without a care.
 I was a nervous wreck!
 He was not!